The standards

 11. Endoscopist training

 Each standard details what an endoscopy service must do to deliver high quality care.
 They are aligned to national guidelines and standards where possible.
 Previously, services had to demonstrate that they meet standards according to a level system; this has now been removed and services must demonstrate that they meet the requirements of every standard.
+The updated standards now also include PEUGIC and PCCRC guidance.

 Please read carefully and take any action requested - this message will not be shown the next time you log in